igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Do not repeat the same sentence in conversation
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Place bar queens in building-factory according to same logic as drabs, ideally blocking a path
+* Tweak conversations, also add intent specific replies and thank yous.
+Don't use generics ?

 * When fighting other queens, make "vogue" an action (using drag swag)
 * Randomize attackType for opponents